On this page:

 Specialist behaviour management plans

-Specialist help students need for their disability to transition to primary school or high school, where it’s more than the transition supports that schools must provide
+Specialist support for students to transition to primary school or high school because of their disability support needs.
+We can fund this where you need more support than the transition supports that schools must provide

 Help to plan and coordinate the supports a student receives from the NDIS, from their school, and from other services